CodeIntelligenceTesting/.github/profile/README.md

 ## Hello, World! :wave:
-Welcome to Code Intelligence's organization on GitHub where we share our open-source projects, tutorials, and blog posts.
+Welcome to Code Intelligence's organization on GitHub, where we share our open-source projects, tutorials, and blog posts.
+At Code Intelligence, our mission is to enable developers to ship truly secure software people trust and rely on.
+Towards achieving this goal, we make significant parts of our technology available to the community as open source.

 ## :rocket: Projects
 - [CI Fuzz](https://github.com/CodeIntelligenceTesting/cifuzz):